batuhanacet/495hw1/README.md

 On the homepage, a small filter button filters products according to the selected category filter.

-After logging in, the profile button appears on the navbar, and users can see their ratings and reviews on their profile page.
+After logging in, the profile button appears on the navbar, and users can see their ratings,average rating and reviews on their profile page.

+Delete user and delete product also deletes user's all reviews.